Heisdalu/movieBox/README.md

 # MovieBox

-MovieBox helps in displaying top rated movies, searching movies and also getting the movie overview and details.
+MovieBox helps in displaying top rated movies of the week, searching movies and also getting the movie overview and details.

 ## Table of content